core-wg/core-problem-details/draft-ietf-core-problem-details.md

 --------

-Examples in this section are given in CBOR diagnostic mode, and then as a pretty-printed hexadecimal representation of the encoded item
+Examples in this section are given in CBOR diagnostic mode, and then as a pretty-printed hexadecimal representation of the encoded item.

-The following example shows how the English-language string "Hello" is encoded.
+The following example shows how the English-language string "Hello" is represented.

 ~~~ cbor-diag
 38(["en", "Hello"])